giodc/webba/FIX-SESSION-ERROR.md

 ### Session still expiring quickly?

 Check if your browser is blocking cookies:
-- Allow cookies for your Webbadeploy domain
+- Allow cookies for your WharfTales domain
 - Disable "Clear cookies on exit" for this site
 - Check browser privacy settings